Human rights in North Korea: International abductions

 In the decades after the Korean War, there were reports that North Korea had abducted many foreign nationals, mainly South Korean and Japanese people.
 There are many testimonies that nine European citizens and several U.S. citizens have also been abducted to North Korea.
 For years, these were dismissed as conspiracy theories even by many of the regime's critics; however, in September 2002, Kim Jong-Il partially acknowledged to Japanese Prime Minister Junichiro Koizumi the involvement of North Korean "special institutions" in the kidnapping of Japanese citizens during a period of six years from 1977 to 1983.
-Kim officially admitted to abducting 13 Japanese citizens out of 17 Japanese the Japanese government accused North Korea of abducting.
+Kim Jong Il officially admitted to abducting 13 Japanese citizens out of 17 Japanese the Japanese government accused North Korea of abducting.
 He stated that those responsible had been punished.

 Five surviving victims were allowed to visit Japan and decided not to return to North Korea.
 For eight more Japanese abductees, officials claimed deaths caused by accidents or illnesses; Japan says this leaves two still unaccounted for, and says that what North Korea claimed were the ashes of Megumi Yokota were not hers.

 Regardless of the admission to Prime Minister Koizumi, the North Korean government continues to deny the kidnappings of other foreign nationals and refuses any cooperation to investigate further cases of suspected abductions.
 In 2017, a former Japanese abductee Hasuike publicly stated that "Japan's prime minister needs to visit North Korea again", urging Prime Minister Shinzō Abe to visit North Korea to discuss the continuing abduction issues between North Korea and Japan by taking the advantage of the Pyongyang Declaration.

 Officials of the South Korean government claim that 486 South Koreans, mostly fishermen, are believed to have been abducted since the end of the Korean War.
 Advocates and family members have accused the government of doing little or nothing to gain their freedom.
 South Korea officially recognized 480 South Korean abductees to be held in North Korea.
 Even after the Korean War, North Korea is accused of abducting South Koreans such as Kim Dong-shik, who was abducted on January 16, 2000 and Jin Gyeong-suk, a North Korean defector to South Korea who was abducted on August 8, 2004.

 In November 2013, a civic group, the Korean War Abductees Family Association (KWAFA), consisting of family members of South Koreans abducted to North Korea during the Korean War (1950–53), said it will take North Korean leader Kim Jong Un to the International Criminal Court (ICC) for unlawful detention of the abductees and failure to address related abuses.

 Examples of non-Korean or non-Japanese people abducted by North Korea include Doina Bumbea, from Romania, and Anocha Panjoy, from Thailand, as well as several others.